 Redesigned in 1939 with metal frames and patented by Bausch & Lomb as the “Ray-Ban Aviator,” they were popularized early on by General Douglass MacArthur, also famous for his (much less fashionable) corn cob pipe.
 Ray-Ban Aviators eventually made their way from military gear to commercial product, and haven’t looked back since.

 Today they are less associated with General MacArthur and perhaps more with the current president.
 Known in some circles as “Joe Biden sunglasses,” the Ray-Bans Aviator comes in a variety of colors and sizes, so you’ll be sure to find the right fit for your face, whether you’re the President of the United States or just a regular, everyday quintessential man.
-With exceptional performance, quality and comfort, Ray-Ban aviator sunglasses for men are always a fantastic, classic choice, and are most definitely some of the best aviator sunglasses you can buy.
+With exceptional performance, quality and comfort, Ray-Ban aviator sunglasses are always a fantastic, classic choice, and are most definitely some of the best aviator sunglasses you can buy.

 We can’t get enough of these handcrafted Moscot Shtarker beauties.
 Featuring a comfortable double-bar nose bridge and silicone nose pads for extra comfort, Moscot has taken the familiar aviator shape and put their own spin on it, making these some of the best square aviator sunglasses out there.